 Webflow is clearly aimed at professional designers who are familiar with complex interfaces.
 Its feature set is built around the website look, not functionality.
 Its main goal is to automatically convert whatever designer draws in the editor into a valid, production-ready code that you can export and share with developers if custom changes need to be made.

-Conclusion: Webflow is more a static site builder for creating landing pages and designing prototypes in a code-free manner, while WordPress is a powerful platform to manage sites (including the ones designed in Webflow).
+Webflow is more a simple site builder for creating landing pages and designing prototypes in a code-free manner, while WordPress is a powerful platform to manage sites (including the ones designed in Webflow).

 Overview Comparison Chart